docker/docs/docker-for-azure/deploy.md

 Usage : `swarm-exec {Docker command}`

-The following will install a test plugin in all the nodes in the cluster.
+The following installs a test plugin in all the nodes in the cluster.

 Example : `swarm-exec docker plugin install --grant-all-permissions mavenugo/test-docker-netplugin`

 This tool internally makes use of docker global-mode service that runs a task on each of the nodes in the cluster.
 This task in turn executes your docker command.
-The global-mode service also guarantees that when a new node is added to the cluster or during upgrades, a new task is executed on that node and hence the docker command will be automatically executed.
+The global-mode service also guarantees that when a new node is added to the cluster or during upgrades, a new task is executed on that node and hence the docker command is automatically executed.

 ### Docker Stack deployment